VUEG/priocomp/reports/manuscript/plans/scratchpad.md

   - BD: biomodal distribution
 - Stats
   - Not surprisingly, the highest priorities overlapped more than the lowest
+- **Bottom line**:
+  - ​

+##### Method performance

-- Performance and trade-offs
++ Performance and trade-offs
   - Cimon-Morin et al. (2016): “ Achieving all conservation targets starting from a network that was primarily built for either ES or biodiversity features alone was two to five times less efficient than considering both ES and biodiversity simultaneously in conservation assessment.
 A better framework is required to translate these spatial synergies into effective joint conservation actions.”
-- **Bottom line**: the data and purpose of the prioritization matters

-##### Method performance

 + We show that performance-wise, all methods are very similar
   + Only for ES, Zonation seemed to produce a more balanced solution.
 This is probably because more spatially aggregated distributional patterns in the BD features, and the higher number of features.
 In any case, the result is related to the iterative cell removal process
   + Previous studies (e.g. Albuquerque & Beier, 2015) have suggested similar performance for RWR and ZON (though with CAZ) and suggested that they are close to optimal.
 Here, we show similar results.